Frameworkium/frameworkium-bdd/README.md

 ## Project Layout

-Frameworkium-BDD uses conventional Cucumber-JVM layout as shown below. the main package and features package path is already configured within the `pom.xml` so that TestNG knows where all the necessary components are when tests are run.
+Frameworkium-BDD uses conventional Cucumber-JVM layout as shown below.
+The main package and features package path is already configured within the `pom.xml` so that TestNG knows where all the necessary components are when tests are run.